HighSaltLevels/randomizer/KNOWN_BUGS.md

 # Known Bugs
+ - At the beginning of Chapter 5x Valter was not randomized
  - Game froze when Selena left on chapter 10 (Ephraim)
  - At the beginning of chapter 11 (Ephraim), Selena's class was not randomized
  - Dozla was an unpromoted class